Worm Factory® Setup and Getting Started

 Pumice is a lightweight, porous, volcanic rock which has some mineral content.
 It provides excellent aeration and drainage for the composter.
 We recommend you add a cup to each new tray you start.

-You can purchase a replacement Worm Factory® instruction manual for $4 and a DVD for $5, including shipping.
+You can purchase a replacement Worm Factory® instruction manual for $10 and a DVD for $5, including shipping.
 Please call 360-592-4285 to order.
+To view a condensed preview of the manual click here.

 You can watch an introduction to the DVD video here: